The Best 8 Small Business Startup Loans & How To Get A Startup Loan Explained

 For all programs, applicants must be a small business as defined by the SBA and can apply for these loans through an SBA intermediary lender.
 Applicants should have a solid credit score in the high 600s and no bankruptcies, foreclosures, or past defaults on government loans.

-However, SBA loans aren’t without their drawbacks.
-The application and approval process can take weeks (or, in some cases, months), so these loans aren’t ideal for startups that need funding immediately.
+SBA loans aren’t without their drawbacks.
+The SBA application and approval process can take weeks (or, in some cases, months), so these loans aren’t ideal for startups that need funding immediately.

-The application process is also time-consuming, and qualifying can be difficult.
+The application process is also time-consuming, and qualifying for an SBA loan can be difficult.
 Business owners must have a strong credit history and meet all qualifications of the SBA to apply for these loans.

 Crowdfunding is a relatively new type of business financing, but it’s really growing in popularity, especially among startups.